 Funding postgraduate study needs careful planning and we advise you check the various sources of finance available at an early stage in your application.
 All postgraduate taught courses have an annual fee and you’ll also need to take into account your living costs.

 Postgraduate student loans

-If you're thinking about starting a postgraduate Masters degree in 2017/18, a student loan of up to £10,280 will be available for students starting in September 2017.
-The loan is to to help you pay for your studies and is paid to you and not direct to the University.
+If you're thinking about starting a Masters degree in 2017/18, a student loan of up to £10,280 will be available for students starting in September 2017.
+The loan is to to help you pay for your studies and is paid to you and not direct to the university.
 Masters degrees in all disciplines and subject areas are covered by the postgraduate loans and you can find information on the scheme and details how to apply here.

 Bursaries and scholarships

 We also directly support 100 postgraduate students through a variety of scholarships, bursaries and assistantships.
-Our sources of funding page gives you a full list and eligibility criteria for these awards, which vary in the level of funding provided.
+Our scholarships page gives you a full list and eligibility criteria for these awards, which vary in the level of funding provided.
 Some cover both tuition fees and living expenses in full: others make a contribution towards a portion of the cost of study.
 In some cases, a combination of funding is possible, for example if a Departmental Assistantship is held with a Research Scholarship.

 As well as our awards, a wide range of funding is open to postgraduate students from different sources.
 Competition for these awards is intense and there are often strict deadlines.
 Our Directors of Graduate Studies in each department will offer guidance on how to make an application.